Thomas-Quig/chal-dev.github.io/index.md

 # Features
 Below are the features that chal.dev currently offers
 ## Challenge Development Rersources
 We have several challenge development resources for anyone to use.
+For more info on resources head to [/resources](/resources)
 ### Skeleton Code
 chal.dev has skeleton code for pwn, re, and web challenges including docker files, flask files, and any challenge development and hosting material you may need.
 ### Presentations and Resources